 Popular but RaRe?

-Done be confused.
-These are not what the hatchery offers, as they are also known as Cornish.
+Also known as standard Cornish.
+These are not the hatchery cornish but the original Indian Game, which are used in the created of the cornish.
 The Indian Game or Cornish is a Pure bred heritage bird and not the cornish cross this is so often confused for.
 These are COMPLETELY two different birds.
+The indian game can be bred and is sustainable year after year, unlike cornish CRoss.

 The Indian Game or Standard Cornish can truley be bred without the legs, heart or organs giving out after only a few weeks of life unlike the common cross.